top of page

 Facilities & Hospitality

-The Rambler Inn: Located north of the car park, it's on your left just after the railway bridge on the hiking route provided on this page
+• The Rambler Inn ↗: Located north of the car park, it's on your left just after the railway bridge

 *I've never actually used the Edale car park toilets so I'm not sure if you have to pay.
 I'll check next time I'm around there but if anyone knows, please use the contact form in the footer and let me know 😊

-Edale Train Station: Turn right out of the car park main entrance, then take your first right and then first left, continue past The Penny Pot Cafe for about 80m until you see the train station car park on your right
+• Edale Train Station ↗: Turn right out of the car park main entrance, then take your first right and follow the signs for the station

-The Rambler Inn: Located north of the car park, it's on your left just after the railway bridge on the hiking route provided
+• The Rambler Inn ↗: Located north of the car park, it's on your left just after the railway bridge

 Interesting Facts